 Note from the Curator

 A magnificent portrait statue of a Roman emperor, outfitted in elaborate military dress, is now on view at the Gallery through the fall of 2015, on loan from the Frederick Iseman Art Trust.
-It will be the focus of the Andrew Carnduff Ritchie Lecture to be given in May 2014 by world-renowned art historian Paul Zanker.
+It will be the focus of the Andrew Carnduff Ritchie Lecture to be given on May 29 by world-renowned art historian Paul Zanker.
 The marble sculpture, carved in the early first century A.D., originally stood in Salona, capital of the Roman province of Dalmatia.
 The ruler’s military success is celebrated by the triumphal imagery on the cuirass: two winged victories fastening the armor of the defeated enemy to a tree, overseen by the sun god crossing the heavens in his chariot.
 Such displays of the enemy’s arms and armor (trophies, from the ancient Greek tropaion) were traditionally erected by victorious armies.
 This statue’s exceptional quality is evident particularly in the fringed leather straps, which give an impression of motion and texture rarely achieved in marble sculpture.
 The artist was clearly one of the best of his time, and the statue should be viewed as a true masterpiece of Roman art.

 Lisa R. Brody